US military branches set deadline for members to be vaccinated against Covid-19 - NewsBreak

 US military branches set deadline for members to be vaccinated against Covid-19

-Four US military branches have set deadlines for when active-duty, reserve and National Guard service members must be vaccinated against Covid-19.
-The deadlines set by the services follow Secretary of Defense Lloyd Austin's announcement at the end of August that all US military service members must be vaccinated after the Pfizer/BioNTech coronavirus vaccine received full authorization from the Food and Drug Administration.www.kten.com
+(CNN) — Four US military branches have set deadlines for when active-duty, reserve and National Guard service members must be vaccinated against Covid-19.
+The deadlines set by the services follow Secretary of Defense Lloyd Austin's announcement at the end of August that all US military service members must be vaccinated after the Pfizer/BioNTech coronavirus vaccine received full authorization from the Food and Drug Administration.www.cnn.com

 Comments / 0